 Playing video games in excess is also responsible for lack of motivation.

-We hear from many parents concerned about their child and their lack of motivation to do other things than play video games all day.
+We hear from many parents concerned about their child and their lack of motivation to do other things than play video games all day and wonder if gaming is making people lazy.

 This happens because video games address many of the needs that you would satisfy with other activities such as hobbies.
 For example, video games allow you to progress and level up your skills, which is one of the core needs of human existence.